dolfies/discord.py-self/docs/api.rst

     :type event: :class:`ScheduledEvent`
     :param user_id: The ID of the user that was added or removed.
     :type user_id: :class:`int`

+.. function:: on_scheduled_event_ack(event)

+    Called when a scheduled event is marked as read.

+    .. versionadded:: 2.1

+    :param event: The scheduled event that was marked as read.
+    :type event: :class:`ScheduledEvent`

 Stages
 ~~~~~~~